 For instance, many medical and non-medical personnel are familiar with Elisabeth Kubler-Ross’ research into the five stages of grief, who theorized that patients typically start their journey of grief with denial/isolation, followed by anger, then bargaining, then depression and finally acceptance.

-However, further research has shown that this theory isn’t as linear or as predictable as many people think, or at least think it should be.First, the focus is really on the client and what they’re going through, such as someone entering a hospice program trying to deal with significant changes in their lives.
+However, further research has shown that this theory isn’t as linear or as predictable as many people think, or at least think it should be.First, the focus is really on the patient and what they’re going through, such as someone entering a hospice program trying to deal with significant changes in their lives.
 It’s less about the people around them, who likely will have different feelings since they have a different perspective.

-First, the focus is really on the client and what they’re going through, such as someone entering a hospice program trying to deal with significant changes in their lives.
+First, the focus is really on the patient and what they’re going through, such as someone entering a hospice program trying to deal with significant changes in their lives.
 It’s less about the people around them, who likely will have different feelings since they have a different perspective.Also rather than a rigid flowchart, the five stages should be thought of more like a road map of where someone currently is on the continuum and what common emotions they could be feeling.
 It doesn’t have to be consecutive or

 Also rather than a rigid flowchart, the five stages should be thought of more like a road map of where someone currently is on the continuum and what common emotions they could be feeling.
 It doesn’t have to be consecutive or have set time limits either – someone potentially could stay in one stage for months or years, while blitzing right through another one.